duke-mai/dotfiles/doc/bash-coding-style/README.md

 Do not accept any trailing spaces.

 Many editors can't and/or aren't configured to display the differences between tabs and spaces.
-Another person editor is just not your editor.
+Another person's editor is just not your editor.
 Having spaces does virtually help a strange reader of your script.

 ### Pipe

 There are `inline` pipe and `display` pipe.
-Unless your pipe is too short, please use `display` pipe to make things clear.
+Unless your pipe is short, please use `display` pipe to make things clear.
 For example,